This article walks through usage of the Go standard library’s flag package to implement support for subcommands in a program.

 This is the backbone of the flag package.
 Every other flag is implemented in terms of this. |

-For example, when you call flag.Int
+For example, when you call flag.Int, it ultimately builds an object

-that implements this interface around an int
+that implements this interface around an int.

 This looks roughly like the following,